The Fundamental PPC Guide for Education Marketers

 If you are new to display advertising, a great place to start is by creating a display campaign through Adwords.
 To use display to its full potential, you need to know your client’s business, audience, and goals.
 You can use this type of marketing for remarketing, targeting websites, or targeting your client’s ideal audience.

-Afterwards, you can select “In-market audiences” to browse which topics would benefit your ads.
+Afterwards, you can select your ad group you want to add targeting for and you can then browse which topics would benefit your ads.
 You can also search to find the most relevant audiences and you can add multiple topics to your ads.
-Shown here are the search results for “nursing”.
-Adwords has a few audiences we can try for our new campaign.
-Just select the audiences you want to apply and make sure to save any of your changes.
+Below are the search results for “nursing” and Adwords has a few audiences we can try for our new campaign.
+Just select the audiences and you want to apply and make sure to save any of your changes.

 After your campaign has run for a little while, you can optimize the campaign by pulling a “Automatic Placements” report in the Dimensions tab.
 This report shows you which websites your ads are appearing and if they are performing well for your account.
 If you noticed there are a few websites you don’t want to be associated with or are not performing well, you can exclude these websites from your display network.